trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-2.md

 In the next part, you create a different type of token, called a single-asset token.
 Instead of creating multiple token types with a quantity of exactly 1 as with the NFTs in this part, you create a single token type with any quantity you want.

+For the complete content of the contract and web app at the end of this part, see the completed part 2 app at https://github.com/marigold-dev/training-nft-2.

 To continue, go to [Part 3: Managing tokens with quantities](./part-3).